Mycoponically Integrated Network Device for Multimodal Sensing with Living Mycelial Networks: Results

 All of the preceding results were obtained with blue oyster mycelium, so we next asked whether the calibrated response structure extends to other species.
 Core fungal electrophysiological machinery, including photoreceptors, Ca$^{2+}$ channels, and H$^+$-ATPase, is broadly conserved across fungal clades~\cite{Corrochano2019LightFungalWorld, Vu2015Cch1Mid1, Zhao2024FungalPma1}.
 This conservation predicts that a saturating Hill response should be shared across species grown on the same MIND interface.
 We cultivated four additional strains on the MINDTubes, including reishi (\textit{Ganoderma lingzhi}), cordyceps (\textit{Cordyceps militaris}), turkey tail (\textit{Trametes versicolor}), and lion's mane (\textit{Hericium erinaceus}), spanning distinct phylogenetic clades and ecological niches.
 All strains were evaluated at three months post-inoculation, each in triplicate across 15 total experiments (Fig.~\ref{fig:repair_multistrain}A; Table~\ref{tab:strain_hill}).

 All five strains produced Hill-function fits with $R^2 = 0.89$--$0.93$ (Table~\ref{tab:strain_hill}).
-This shared saturating structure confirms that the calibration framework reflects a conserved property of fungal electrophysiology.
+This shared saturating structure supports the interpretation that the calibration framework captures a conserved feature of fungal electrophysiology.
 The bioceramic platform supported consistent electrical coupling across all five strains, functioning as a universal interface for long-duration mycelial electrophysiology.

 Inter-strain parameter variation confirmed that the platform resolves species-specific differences in calibrated sensitivity.
 Blue oyster and reishi produced the lowest apparent threshold values ($E = 6.75$ and $6.97$\%); turkey tail required the highest brightness before saturating ($E = 117.06$\%); cordyceps and lion's mane occupied an intermediate threshold but differed sharply in steepness ($n = 2.59$ vs.\ $0.95$).
 These parameter differences are consistent with strain-specific light-response biology reported across these taxa~\cite{Qi2020PoWC, GanodermaLingzhiWC2_2025, CordycepsCmWC1, CordycepsLightTranscriptome2023, HericiumErinaceusLight2025, TrametesVersicolorLight2025}.
 Because $E$ and $n$ are recoverable from calibration runs, strain selection becomes a practical design parameter for matching device sensitivity to a target illumination range.